Rugs add a splash of style and beauty to rooms, hallways, and entrances. They also add a level of coziness to a home.

 But to do all of that and provide luscious, next-tax-bracket level of comfort?

 These dense and supportive pads add a plush layer of comfort to your rugs that your feet and your floors will love.

-Want to make any, or all, rugs in your home nice and spongy?
+Want to make any, or all, of the rugs in your home nice and soft?

-Adding a rug cushion under your rug is guaranteed to give it a comfortable, squashy feel.
+Adding a rug cushion under your rug is guaranteed to give it a comfortable, yielding feel.

-Just think of how luxuriant your bedroom rug could be with one underneath.
+Just think of how luxurious your bedroom rug could be with one underneath.